OpenReward: Learning to Reward Long-form Agentic Tasks via Reinforcement Learning: Appendix

 \subsection{Baseline Implementation Details}

-We provide additional details on the baseline reward models evaluated in our experiments.
+We provide additional details on the baseline RMs evaluated in our experiments.

-\paragraph{Train-based Reward Models.} These baselines are directly trained to predict preference scores or rank candidate responses. \textbf{Skywork-Reward}~\citep{liu2024skywork} and \textbf{JudgeLRM}~\citep{chen2025judgelrm} are trained using large-scale human preference datasets such as UltraFeedback and JudgeLM. \textbf{RRM}~\citep{guo2025reward} adopts a multi-stage preference optimization pipeline with iterative reward model updates. \textbf{RM-R1}~\citep{chen2025rm} is trained with reinforcement learning signals derived from rule-based reward functions.
-For all train-based reward models, we use the 7B versions released and follow their official evaluation setups.
+\paragraph{Train-based RMs.} These baselines are directly trained to predict preference scores or rank candidate responses. \textbf{Skywork-Reward}~\citep{liu2024skywork} and \textbf{JudgeLRM}~\citep{chen2025judgelrm} are trained using large-scale human preference datasets such as UltraFeedback and JudgeLM. \textbf{RRM}~\citep{guo2025reward} adopts a multi-stage preference optimization pipeline with iterative RM updates. \textbf{RM-R1}~\citep{chen2025rm} is trained with reinforcement learning signals derived from rule-based reward functions.
+For all train-based RMs, we use the 7B versions released and follow their official evaluation setups.

 \paragraph{LLM-as-Judge.} In this category, large language models are prompted to act as judges without external retrieval or verification tools.
 We select top-ranked models from the \textit{Arena Leaderboard}, including \textbf{DeepSeek-V3.1}, \textbf{GPT-4o}, \textbf{Gemini-2.5-Pro} and \textbf{ Claude-Opus-4}.
 Each model receives the same pairwise comparison prompt as \ours, and outputs are parsed into binary preferences(A or B).
 Temperature is set to 0.3 for deterministic judgment generation.